 Sometimes there is just too much going on in a scene and this risks the viewer not knowing where to look.
 Often less is more and it is worth isolating a particular part of that scene and making the photo about that.
 Better to have several photos of different interesting compositions than one photo that in trying to do too much, fails to do anything well.

-This is better, by zooming in and isolating a couple of ice formations they clearly stand out and work as a subject of this photo.
+By zooming in and isolating a couple of ice formations they clearly stand out and work better as a clear subject of this photo.
 Much better don’t you think?

 Speaking of tripods…not using a tripod in situations that require one is a recipe for disaster.
 Buy a good one.
 I don’t necessarily mean the most expensive one you can find (and believe me, they can get expensive!) but you want one that is steady.
 If it isn’t then you’re not much better off than hand-holding the camera.
 This means probably not one that you can buy for £10-15 if you want to use it seriously.